What we know so far about the Santa Fe school shooting

 BACKGROUND

-- Santa Fe High School is slated to hold their Class of 2018 graduation ceremony tomorrow at the High School auditorium, according to the Santa Fe Independent School District Website.
+- Santa Fe High School is slated to hold its Class of 2018 graduation ceremony Sunday at the High School auditorium, according to the Santa Fe Independent School District Website.

 - The high school has about 1,400 students, according to GreatSchools.org.